Social Concerns Committee

 Topics included rule changes with vouchers for private schools, immigration concerns with deputized police and FBI, removing immigrants at $3,000 per day, unlimited power for the Public Service Commission which has raised GA Power bills., and concerns about purging voter rolls.
 State Senator Elena Parent was elected to the Georgia State Senate in 2014.
 She represents the 44th Senate District, which includes portions of DeKalb and Clayton Counties.
 Senator Parent serves as the Chairwoman of the Senate Democratic Caucus, and is a member of the Senate Committees on Education and Youth, Judiciary, Appropriations and Government Oversight.

-The Social Concerns committee, joined by Quakers for Racial Equality, hosted a hybrid forum, a Book Talk, on Sunday, May 25th, at 11:45 am in the Meeting room and on zoom.
+The Social Concerns committee, joined by Quakers for Racial Equality, hosted a hybrid forum, a Book Talk, on Sunday, May 25, in the Meeting room and on zoom.

 Journalist and AFM attender, Brian Goldstone, author of There Is No Place For Us: Working and Homeless in America, spoke about his work which follows 5 Atlanta families who, despite holding full-time jobs, find themselves without stable housing.
 The book talk included a book signing with books available for purchase by A Cappella Book Store.